SomeWaffleGuy/tippyscript/README.md

 ### Firefox

-Firefox supports hardware acceleration on ALL GPUs, and hardware video decoding on Intel/AMD GPUs (Limited support on NVIDIA possible in Firefox 82).
+Firefox supports hardware acceleration on ALL GPUs, and hardware video decoding on Intel/AMD GPUs (Limited support for NVIDIA is possible in Firefox 82).
 Please see;

 https://wiki.archlinux.org/index.php/Firefox#Hardware_video_acceleration